 During a career which spanned 22 years, Schemeichel won a huge amount of silverware including five Premier League titles, three FA Cups, the UEFA Champions League and the League Cup with Manchester United as well as three Danish First Division titles with Brondby.

 Internationally, Schmeichel was hugely important for the Danish football team winning 128 caps and he was a key member of the side which won the 1992 UEFA European Championships.

 Since retiring from playing Schmeichel has mostly worked as a television pundit both in his native Denmark and also for the BBC in England as well as travelling extensively in his role as ambassador for Manchester United and Carlsberg.

 He also released a book titled Schmeichel: The Autobiography and appeared as a contestant on Strictly Come Dancing.
 He finished 7th out of 14 dancers.

-Schmeichel’s son Kasper is also a professional goalkeeper in the Premier League with Leicester City and for the Norwegian national side.
+Schmeichel’s son Kasper is also a professional goalkeeper in the Premier League with Leicester City and for the Danish national side.

 When Leicester City won the Premier League in the 2015-16 season it was the first time that a father and son had both won the title.